Nada Shabout

-Nada M. Shabout (born 8 January 1962, Glasgow, Scotland) is an American art historian specializing in modern Iraqi art.
+Nada M. Shabout (born 8 January 1962, Glasgow, Scotland) is an Iraqi-American art historian specializing in modern Iraqi art.
 She has been a professor of art history at the University of North Texas since 2002.
 She is the president and co-founding board member of the Association for Modern and Contemporary Art (AMCA) of the Arab World, Iran, and Turkey.

 Biography

 Early life and education

 Nada Shabout was born in Glasgow, Scotland, the oldest of three children born to a Palestinian mother and Iraqi father.
 The family returned to Iraq when she was 6 years old and she graduated from Baghdad High School for Girls.

 Shabout was trained in architecture at the New York Institute of Technology, the University of Texas at Arlington and the Architectural Association School of Architecture, London, England.
 She has also earned BFA fine arts, MA and PhD in the Humanities with a concentration in art history and criticism from the University of Texas at Arlington, 1999.
 She wrote her dissertation on "Modern Arab Art and the Metamorphosis of the Arabic Letter."
 A book based on her dissertation Modern Arab Art: Formation of Arab Aesthetics, was published by the University of Florida Press, 2007.